TriangleDevsSlack/policies/code-of-conduct.md

 * Feel free to DM any of the admins at any time
 * [Emailing the admin team](mailto:triangledevs-slack@googlegroups.com)
+* If harrassment is occurring in a public channel, you can notify all admins with `@admins`

 When taking a report, our staff will work to ensure you are safe and cannot be overheard.
 You won't be asked to confront anyone and we won't tell anyone who you are.